-If you’re a Twitter user, join the next #CdnELTchat (in partnership with #TESL ONchat) on Friday, October 23.
-Below is a recap of the September 29 chat written by #CdnELTchat moderator Jennifer Chow.
+If you’re a Twitter user, join the next #CdnELTchat on Tuesday, December 8 with Tanya Cowie co-moderating a chat on intersectionality.
+Below is a recap of the November 10 chat written by #CdnELTchat moderator Jennifer Chow.

 I’m writing this blog entry to share with you why I feel so fortunate to be a member of this board, and why I recommend that you, my OCELT colleagues, consider applying to be a member of the TESL Ontario Board of Directors.
 I hope my positive experience will convince you to take action.